You Can Get A Post-Thanksgiving Workout At A New Incline Near Denver

 “We know that residents have been anxiously waiting for regular recreation activities to open at Rueter-Hess,” said RHRA President Darcy Beard in a news release.
 “We are happy to have Phase 1 complete and the Incline ready for public use.”

 The Incline has 132 steps and the trail loop that leads to and from the parking lot is slightly more than a mile long.
+It’s located slightly southeast of Interstate 25 and the RidgeGate Parkway exit.
 Visitors will find a designated parking lot by turning west off Heirloom Parkway when you reach the Rueter-Hess Purification Facility.
-That’s slightly southeast of Interstate 25 and the RidgeGate Parkway exit.

 The RHRA and Douglas County will hold a grand opening the spring, once the county’s new East-West Regional Trail is complete.
 That trail will connect to the Incline trails.